-In 2013, Professor Carter was invited to become a representative of the Lord Lieutenant, and is now a Deputy Lieutenant for the county of Hampshire.
+Professor Carter is a Deputy Lieutenant for the county of Hampshire.
 She is passionate about all aspects of sustainability and social justice, and has particular interests in climate change, widening participation, and animal welfare.

 Non-executive Chairman/Director of several public and private companies

 Thomas is a director of a number of public and private companies, including Chairman of Propel London Ltd (digital new media recruitment), and a Director of Kings Arms Yard VCT plc (venture capital trust).
 Until March 2018, Thomas was Chairman of First Utility (independent residential gas and electricity provider) and until January 2018, Thomas worked with the University of Surrey, having been Treasurer for four years until 2016, and a member of Council for nine years, also until 2016.